July 18, 2018 | truck accident

 As a victim of a truck accident, it is important to remember that trucking companies and truck drivers are generally not going to be forthcoming about the fact that an accident was the direct result of their negligent maintenance of a vehicle.
 For this reason, it is important to not simply accept the other side’s version of events and make sure to have your case reviewed by an experienced attorney familiar with truck accident litigation.

 If the cause of the accident is not immediately clear, it may become necessary to conduct an investigation into the cause of the accident in order for you to recover compensation.
 A lawyer can use a legal process known as discovery to compel the trucking company to turn over maintenance records that it is required to keep by law.
 If it does not have records, it could be used as evidence that the required maintenance was not performed.
 In addition, if maintenance records are not enough to establish liability, a lawyer may use an expert to determine whether poor maintenance caused or contributed to your accident.
 If he or she determines that it did, that fact can be used as evidence in settlement negotiations or in court.

 Indianapolis personal injury lawyer Merry Fountain is a skilled injury advocate.
-If you are looking for a truck accident attorney in the greater Indy area—Indianapolis, Carmel, Fishers, Westfield, Zionsville, Brownsburg, Avon, Kokomo, Lebanon… she’s here to help!
+If you are looking for a truck accident lawyer in the greater Indy area—Indianapolis, Carmel, Fishers, Westfield, Zionsville, Brownsburg, Avon, Kokomo, Lebanon… she’s here to help!
 Call her anytime at 1-888-242-HURT (4878), or simply click Tell Us About Your Case for a free consultation.